-Apple’s latest iPhone software, iOS 15, rolls out today.
-Here’s what you should know.
+Apple’s iOS 15 is available for iPhones and iPads.
+Here’s what you need to know.

 Well, that was overdue: FaceTime with non-Apple friends

 The company isn’t making an Android or Windows FaceTime app, but it is offering a concession.
-Now you can start a FaceTime call and send a Zoom like web-link to friends or family members who aren’t on an Apple device.
+Now you can start a FaceTime call and send a Zoom-like Web link to friends or family members who aren’t on an Apple device.
 They can join from their browser.
-At this point in the pandemic, many people have probably found a workaround for this problem, like Zoom, Google Duo or Skype.
+At this point in the pandemic, many people have probably found a workaround for this problem, such as Zoom, Google Duo or Skype.
 But hardcore FaceTime fans may be happy for the option.

 The most pandemic related: Focus tools

 After 18 months of days blending into nights, weeks into months, months into years, it’s hard to know when work stops and life picks up anymore.
 Focus is a tool that lets you block communications from people or apps depending on what you’re doing, like working, sleeping or spending time with your family.
-It’s an extension of the existing Do Not Disturb option and you can customize defaults or make your own.
+It’s an extension of the existing Do Not Disturb option, and you can customize defaults or make your own.
 It also takes a cue from Slack and will tell people who message you that you won’t see notifications, though they can barge through any way.
 Focus is an optimistic feature that believes people can create healthier boundaries in their life with a little technology.

 The worst idea: The Safari address bar moved